Games & Quizzes

 consequence, effect, or outcome of something.
 Final scores of competitions, elections or games. occur or follow as consequence of something.

-taking everything into account. taken as a whole. trousers formerly worn as part of army uniform.
+Viewed as a whole; in general, not as details. taken as a whole. trousers formerly worn as part of army uniform.

 /maCH/